-Washington is certainly blessed with exemplary natural places.
-As noted, the NH Fish and Game Wildlife Action Plan clearly states that Washington has extremely significant resources for wildlife habitat, much more significant than most other Towns in NH.
-In fact, every portion of the Town is ranked as important in some category.
-Washington also enjoys abundant water resources, productive forests and important farmland.
-Washington is fortunate to have the opportunity to protect its most important resources; most of the wild places remain intact.
-The Town of Washington should make it a priority to assist willing landowners to permanently protect these beautiful places.
+Washington is certainly blessed with exemplary natural places and resources, including abundant surface water resources, productive forests and important farmland, high-value wildlife habitat, and extensive recreational access.
+Washington is fortunate to still have the opportunity to protect its most important resources; most of the wild places remain intact.
+The Town of Washington should make it a priority to engage the resources of the Town as well as an involved citizenry to permanently protect these beautiful places.

-The conservation goals set forth above require a variety of approaches.
+The conservation goals set forth in Chapter III above will require that a variety of approaches be used to fulfill them.
 In the case of land conservation, resources are protected comprehensively at the parcel scale.
 Practicality dictates that protection of these lands be accomplished both strategically and opportunistically (e.g. when individual owners take the initiative) with the vision that, over time, corridors of linked conservation areas will be created.

 Land conservation is a means of legally restricting some uses on the land, while specifically allowing other uses.
 Allowed uses generally include traditional uses of open space including forestry, agriculture and recreation.
 Restricted uses generally include residential, institutional or commercial development and construction, mining and removal of soil and minerals, and subdivision, among others.
 The particular method and terms are tailored to the parcel and project depending on what resources are being protected, and the wishes of the parties involved.
 It's important to note that land conservation is a voluntary process of agreements between willing parties, and does not involve the forced taking of land or real interest.
+For a more complete treatment of this topic see Land Conservation Options in Chapter V below.